 - Superior Health Foundation

-Additionally, $1.5 million has been committed to expanding medication-assisted treatment and enhance identification of substance use disorders at jail intake.
-Wayne State University, Center for Behavioral Health and Justice will receive a grant to coordinate the effort.
-County jails will also be selected for funding, to work in partnership with the WSU team to serve inmates with addiction.
+Outside of the hospital efforts, the partnership is also funding organizations working in Michigan’s correctional system to expand access to MOUD and enhance identification of substance use disorders at jail intake.
+Wayne State University’s Center for Behavioral Health and Justice received a grant in 2019 to coordinate the effort and work in partnership with the county jails and outpatient providers to serve inmates with addiction.

 NEWS & STORIES